Family BAGRIDAE Bleeker 1858 (Naked or Bagrid Catfishes)

 Tachysurus koreanus (Uchida 1990) anus (L.), belonging to: Korea, where it is endemic

-Tachysurus kyphus (Mai 1978) etymology not explained, presumably a latinization of Ky Phu stream, Dai Tu District, Thai Nguyen Province, northern Vietnam, type locality
+Tachysurus kyphus (Mai 1978) etymology not explained, presumably a Latinization of Ky Phu stream, Dai Tu District, Thai Nguyen Province, northern Vietnam, type locality

 Tachysurus lani Cheng, Shao, López & Zhang 2021 in honor of Jia-Hu Lan, a parataxonomist who collected type specimens, for his contributions to the understanding of freshwater fishes of Guangxi Province, China, based on his field surveys